 - A. The Contractor shall furnish all materials for concrete in accordance with the provisions of this Section and shall form, mix, place, cure, repair, finish, and do all other work as required to produce finished concrete, in accordance with the requirements of the Contract Documents.
 All requirements included on the Drawings shall apply and shall take precedent over any indications in the present Section of the technical specifications in the case of contradictions. - B. The following types of concrete shall be covered in this Section: - 1.
 Sitework Concrete: Concrete to be used for curbs, gutters, catch basins, sidewalks, pavements, thrust blocks, fence and guard post embedment, and other concrete ties unless otherwise shown. - 2.
 Structural Concrete: Concrete to be used where noted in the Contract Documents. - 3.
 Lean Concrete: Concrete to be used for pipe trench cut-off walls and cradles, where the preceding items are detailed on the Drawings as un-reinforced. - 4.
 Duct Bank Concrete: Red colored concrete to be used for electrical duct banks. - C. The term "hydraulic structure" used in these specifications shall refer to environmental engineering concrete structures for the containment, treatment, or transmission of water, wastewater, or other fluids. - D. Related Sections: - 1.
 Construction Drawings General Notes and Specifications. - 2.
 Section 03 10 00 Concrete Forms and Accessories. - 3.
 Section 03 20 00 Concrete Reinforcement. - 4.
 Section 03 29 00 Joints in Concrete. - 5.
 Section 03 60 00 Grout. - 6.
 Section 31 23 23 Backfill. - 7.
 Section 32 31 13 Chain Link Fences and Gates. - 8.
-Section 33 11 13 Public Water Distribution Systems.
+Section 33 11 13 Public Water Transmission Systems.

 - A. American Concrete Institute: - 1.
 ACI 117 Standard Tolerances for Concrete Construction and Materials. - 2.
-ACI 214 Guide to Evaluation of Strength Test Results of Concrete. - 3.
-ACI 301 Specifications for Structural Concrete. - 4.
-ACI 305.1 Specification for Hot Weather Concreting
+ACI 214 Recommended Practice for Evaluation of Strength Test Results of Concrete. - 3.
+ACI 301 Specifications for Structural Concrete.

-- 5. ACI 306 Cold Weather Concreting. - 6.
-ACI 308.1 Standard Specification for Curing Concrete. - 7.
-ACI 309 Guide for Consolidation of Concrete. - 8.
+- 4. ACI 306 Cold Weather Concreting. - 5.
+ACI 308.1 Standard Specification for Curing Concrete. - 6.
+ACI 309 Consolidation of Concrete. - 7.
 ACI 318 Building Code Requirements for Structural Concrete.